 How to Measure for a Toilet Seat in 5 Minutes

-Last Updated on January 17, 2022 by toilethaven
+Last Updated on July 8, 2023 by toilethaven

-Are you about to replace your toilet seat but just can’t decide on what size of seat to buy?
-Measuring a for a toilet seat is a fairly easy task that should not take you more than five minutes.
+Are you about to replace your toilet seat but can’t decide on what size of seat to buy?
+Measuring for a toilet seat is a fairly easy task that should not take you more than five minutes.

 So, does it matter what size of toilet seat you buy?
-Yes it matters.
+Yes, it matters.
 Toilet seat sizes are not standard.

 To measure for a toilet seat, measure the distance between the center of the 2 seat mounting holes and the front of the bowl, keeping the measuring tape as central as possible.
-If you get 18.5 inches, you have an elongated seat but if you get 16.5 inches you have a round seat.
+If you get 18.5 inches, you have an elongated seat, but if you get 16.5 inches, you have a round seat.

 It is important to ensure that the measuring tape is as central as possible on the toilet bowl in order to get a correct figure.
 Apart from the length, you should also measure the bowl’s width and bolt spread.